ajay-cogsci/MacroeconomicSVaR_Turkey/README.md

-	A is the Year-on-Year percent changes in the “Global Real Economic Activity” F is the Year-on-Year percent changes in the “Wu-Xia shadow US federal rates” V is the Year-on-Year percent changes in the “Chicago Global Options Exchange Volatility Index” (VIX)

-	D, and OS is the Year percent changes ins the global demand, and regression residuals fitted in the change in commodity change
+	A is the Year-on-Year percent changes in the “Global Real Economic Activity” F is the Year-on-Year percent changes in the “Wu-Xia shadow US federal rates” V is the Year-on-Year percent changes in the “Chicago Global Options Exchange Volatility Index” (VIX) D, and OS is the Year percent changes ins the global demand, and regression residuals fitted in the change in commodity change

+ ### Reference Paper -
+ Yilmazkuday, Hakan.
+"Drivers of Turkish inflation."
+The Quarterly Review of Economics and Finance 84 (2022): 315-323.